 You will have the ongoing support of our teachers to help you better your grade, so you can improve your career prospects.

 Maths is one of the most useful courses to study, because most jobs and university courses involve Maths in some way.
 GCSE Maths is a requirement for progression through Wilberforce and to University and is also a ‘must have’ for many jobs.
 At College, some Advanced Level courses require you to have a grade 4 in GCSE Maths before you can enrol onto them.

 There are 3 exams to sit – one is a non-calculator exam and two are calculator exams.
 All exams have the same amount of marks available on them.

 During the year, your progress on the course will be checked by completing past papers.
 These will be marked by your teacher using the same mark schemes as the examiners use, so that you know whether you are on course to achieve that important grade 4/C.

-There isn’t enough ink to type a list of all of the university courses and jobs that require students to have a grade 4/C in GCSE Maths.
+There isn’t enough space to list of all of the university courses and jobs that require students to have a grade 4/C in GCSE Maths.
 Whether you like it or not, the problem-solving skills that you learn are necessary for most jobs in some way!

 As with all other courses in College, the expectation is that you will do some private study each week in your own time.
 This might be a piece of written work to finish off from class, or maybe some work to do through the internet.

-Homework and classwork is marked every week, so that you always have a good understanding of your progress on the course.
+Homework and classwork are marked every week, so that you always have a good understanding of your progress on the course.